CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 - Basic Features (Entry-level)

-- Asset tracking, work order management, preventive maintenance scheduling.
+- Asset tracking, work order management, and preventive maintenance scheduling.

 - Mid-Tier (Growth stage)

-- Inventory management, vendor portals, energy monitoring, mobile CMMS access.
+- Inventory management, vendor portals, energy monitoring, and mobile CMMS access.

 - Enterprise (High-value)

-- IoT sensor integration, predictive maintenance, AI-driven failure analysis, customizable analytics dashboards.
+- IoT sensor integration, predictive maintenance, AI-driven failure analysis, and customizable analytics dashboards.

 - Example: LLumin, UpKeep Enterprise plans.